 Further, the observer God has provided a distinction (or in any case those which are most important) with a preferential side, a side on which actual existence, perfection, or nature could be found.
 And that had made it possible to see this side as crucial to the meaning of the distinction itself.
 One could consequently see man as the basis for the man/woman distinction.
 The city (or the political) became a basis for the polis/oikos distinction.
 The oral/written distinction replaced writing as a merely technical externalization.
 The soul (undying)/body (dying) distinction privileged eternal life. . . .
 The good was a basis for the good/bad distinction; the true for the true/untrue distinction.
 Everywhere in “old European” thought, one finds this structure of hierarchical opposition. . . .

-The philosophy of deconstruction take aim at this decisive point of onto-theological metaphysics. . . .
+The philosophy of deconstruction takes aim at this decisive point of onto-theological metaphysics. . . .

 Do we know a great deal more when we know this?
 What we gain certainly does not consist in a type of knowing better which–knowing being to be on one’s side–can be easily deconstructed.
 But what we gain is a larger structural abundance of forms available for observation, and thereby an expansion of the possibilities of communication.
 (130-31)

-This “larger structural abundance of forms available for observation” apparently refers to forms that generate the economy, politics, law, science, education, medicine, etc., as function systems.
+This “larger structural abundance of forms available for observation” apparently refers to forms that generate the economy, politics, law, science, education, health, art, mass media, etc., as function systems.
 These systems are able to observe and know something, but no single system can observe everything the way the old God had.
 And we cannot even combine all of the systems to know everything.
+There will always be gaps.

 If there is no observer God that knows everything, a human being cannot tap into that observation, which means there can be no intellectual love of God (amor dei intellectualis) in Spinoza’s sense.
 Knowing anything always comes at the price of not knowing something else.